yesigye/projectCode-interview/technical-assessment/frontend_task.md

 Please Note:
 * Create a Repo on GitHub for your project
 * Task timeline is 3 days from the day you received it
-* Send the link of you project repo to: jobs@projectcode.com
+* Send the link of your project github repo to: jobs@projectcode.ug